In-Person Class: Ceramic Lantern Workshop

 This class is suitable for youth ages 12 and up.
 Children are welcome to participate alongside their adults.

-This class will meet at the Georgia O’Keeffe Museum’s Creativity Studio, which is located on the corner of Marcy Street and Grant Avenue, Santa Fe, NM.
+This class will meet at the Georgia O’Keeffe Museum’s Creativity Studio, located on the corner of Marcy Street and Grant Avenue, Santa Fe, NM.
 Registrants will be notified 24 hours in advance if the lesson is to be canceled.

 About the Instructor: